 10.2 Organisational steps for Third Parties to get started

-A Third Party (TP) (e.g. Ticket Vendor or an Authorised Public Body) can be authorised to download the timetable data of one or more RUs.
+A Third Party (TP) (e.g. a Ticket Vendor or an Authorised Public Body) can be authorised to download the timetable data of one or more RUs.
 In order to identify the TP in a unique and standard way, it must contact the Governance Entity, who attributes to the TP a registration code (if not yet attributed) and offers its services, according to a Chart Agreement to be signed between the two

 The Governance Entity will make available to the TP services such as:

-The Regulation, Technical Documents and Implementation guides
+The Regulation, Technical Documents and IT Specifications

 Reference data (country codes, company codes, location codes, different code lists)